Orange-OpenSource/AIVC/README.md

 # DEPRECATED

 > [!CAUTION]
-> The AIVC repository is now outdated and will be archived, as no further maintenance is planned.
+> The AIVC repository is now outdated and archived, as no further maintenance is planned.
-> We encourage you to explore our more recent our more recent work instead.
+> We encourage you to explore our more recent work instead.
 The [Cool-chic neural video codec](https://github.com/Orange-OpenSource/Cool-Chic), which is a low-complexity alternative to the autoencoder-based codecs.

 # AIVC: _Artificial Intelligence-based Video Coding_